contagon/handbook/handbook/12-primary.md

 If a branch does not have a Primary president, the Relief Society president may help parents organize instruction for children until a Primary president is called.

+The Primary presidency helps parents prepare children to enter and progress along the covenant path.
+This is one of their most important responsibilities.

+To accomplish this, the Primary president may assign a member of the presidency to help parents prepare their children to be baptized and confirmed.
+The Primary president may assign another presidency member to help parents with temple and priesthood preparation for their children.

+These presidency members make parents aware of resources in the Gospel Library that can help.
+See, for example, “[Baptism](https://www.churchofjesuschrist.org/study/manual/gospel-topics/baptism?lang=eng),” “[Holy Ghost](https://www.churchofjesuschrist.org/study/manual/gospel-topics/holy-ghost?lang=eng),” and “[Temples](https://www.churchofjesuschrist.org/study/manual/gospel-topics/temples?lang=eng)” (Gospel Topics, topics.ChurchofJesusChrist.org).
+See also “[Priesthood Principles](https://www.churchofjesuschrist.org/study/manual/general-handbook/3-priesthood-principles?lang=eng)” (chapter 3 in this handbook).
+Presidency members may work with ministering brothers and sisters, teachers, and others to support parents.

-The Primary president has the following responsibilities.
+The Primary president has the following additional responsibilities.
 Her counselors assist her.

 * Serve on the ward council.
 She serves as (1) a ward council member who helps address needs in the ward and find solutions and (2) a representative of the Primary.
 She helps the ward council know the name and home circumstances of each child in order to enhance ministering to children and families.
 See [29.2.5](29-meetings-in-the-church.md#2925-ward-council-meeting).
 * Regularly hold Primary presidency meetings and meet with the bishop or his assigned counselor.